Small Business Planning

 • The franchisee naively underestimates the hard work that all new businesses demand.

 • The franchisee buys a franchise for the wrong reasons.
 They’re too focused on being the boss, getting rich quickly, escaping the system, or finding a better work-life balance.
-When these things don’t happen immediately or solve all their problems, they give up.
+They give up when these things don’t happen immediately or solve all their problems.

 Overcoming Franchisee Problems